danodus/mdsynth/README.txt

 5. Limitations and Known Issues
 ============================================================

-- Envelope rates are fixed for now;
+- Decay and sustain level not yet implemented for the envelope;
-- Gain for modulated signal is not used.
+- Gain for modulated signal is currently not used in phase modulation.